12 Best Things To Do In Cainta, Philippines

 11. Stop over and feel the breeze at Pililla Wind Farm

-Source: Photo by Flickr user jopetsy used under CC BY 2.0
+Source: Photo by Wikimedia Commons user LFIntalanV2 used under CC BY-SA 4.0

 It can get too hot traveling around the tropical country, so why not go somewhere windy and cool?
-The Pililla Wind Farm is a place where you will find windmills that have approximately 27 wind tower turbines in full operation.
+I think the Pililla Wind Farm will be the perfect option!
+It is a place where you will find windmills that have approximately 27 wind tower turbines in full operation.
 It’s one of the best places to visit near Cainta, Rizal.
 The site about 4,515 hectares (11,157 acres) offers free entrance and parking for visitors.
 You would definitely love it here if you want to get away from all the city noise and pollution.

 Pililla Wind Farm